MicrosoftDocs/MIMDocs/MIMDocs/pam/step-5-establish-trust-between-priv-corp-forests.md

 ---
 # required metadata

-title: Deploy PAM step 5 – Forest link | Microsoft Identity Manager
+title: Deploy PAM step 5 – Forest link | Microsoft Docs
 description: Establish trust between the PRIV and CORP forests so that privileged users in PRIV can still access resources in CORP.
 keywords:
 author: kgremban